zhangjessey/rxweb/README.md

 - Client require a small footprint and may be used in non Spring context.
 So should we make the dependency on spring-core Mandatory ?
 We just use a small subset so maybe we could build a smaller version with just the classes we use as described in this SPR-10258 comment [4].
-- I have chosen to have no dependency on spring-web
+- I have chosen to have no dependency on spring-web (too much overlap between the old and new implementation)
+- What about using this prototype to create a reactor-http module as proposed by Stéphane?
-- We should reuse Reactor Netty support [5]
+- We reuse Reactor Netty support [5]
 - For non blocking callback we have the choice between Promise style API (with onSuccess/onError) like done in the Client class and callback style API (here we don't need onError so just a callback seems to be the right choice) like done in the Server class.